Job ID: 2019-10347 Type: Full-Time # of Openings: 1 Category: Research and Laboratory

-The ideal candidate will have a strong background in scientific programming and familiarity with academic research.
-They will be able to translate academic research code into production quality, stable and documented code.
+The ideal candidate will have a strong background in statistics, machine learning, and data engineering.
+They will be able to translate academic research into production quality, stable and documented code.

-Strong programming skills, particularly in the languages used in scientific computing applications:
+Strong programming skills, particularly in the languages used in social data science applications:

 Experience with modern software development practices: